 While compiling this list, I did my best to avoid scams, and stick with practical ideas that work.
 I have tried many (but not all) of these ideas.
-Some of these helped me earned a few dollars here and there, but there are some that helped me earn extra money on the side every single day — and some are still providing me with revenue!
+Some of these helped me earned a few dollars here and there, but there are some that helped me earn extra money on the side every single day!
 Note that not all ideas will fit your skills and abilities.
 What works for you depends on your abilities and your current financial situation.

-One of the easiest ways to increase your passive income is to shift your savings to a bank that pays a higher yield on your savings.
+One of the easiest ways to increase your passive income is to shift your savings to a bank that pays a higher yield on your savings — some of the banks on our list pays as high as 2.5% which is way higher than a typical savings account.
 Although it doesn’t sound like much (especially in this low interest environment), little things do add up and eventually interest rates will rise.

 For a slightly higher yield, build a CD ladder.
 Break your money into smaller chunks and buy a series of 1-year high yield certificates of deposit.
 To learn more about this, take a look at How to Create a CD Ladder.

-If you’re looking for current income, investing in the dividend paying stocks (or dividend funds) is a good way to earn money regularly.
+If you’re looking for current income, investing in the dividend paying stocks (or better yet…dividend ETFs) is a good way to earn money regularly.
 Pay particular attention to the S&P Dividend Aristocrats; these are companies that have long histories of increasing their dividend payouts each year.